HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### Task *code* Element

 The Task.code communicates that the Payer is requesting attachments for a claim or prior authorization using a code or data request questionnaire.
-If the code is “attachment-request-code”, the provider system returns attachment(s) identified by the LOINC attachment code(s) in the “code” input parameter.
+If the code is “attachment-request-code”, the provider system returns attachment(s) identified by the attachment code(s) in the “code” input parameter.
 If the code is “attachment-request-questionnaire”, as it is in this scenario, the provider system uses Documentation Templates and Rules (DTR) to complete the Questionnaire referenced in the “questionnaire” input parameter.
 When either code is present, the provider system uses the $submit-attachment operation to return the information to the endpoint provided in “payer-url” input parameter.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example22.json' start=67 count=7 linenumber=true rel=true %}